Sukrittt/Sukrittt/README.md

 # 💫 About Me:
 Hello, I'm Sukrit, a frontend engineer from India with a strong focus on web application development.
-I'm also venturing into the exciting field of mobile app development, aiming to create seamless and engaging user experiences through animations and transitions.
+I have a keen eye for identifying problems that can be effectively solved through web applications.

-What's exciting these days is my desire to extend my skills further into this field.
-I've recently started learning React Native.
-Exciting times ahead.
+Diving deeper into web technologies, exploring innovative solutions to build scalable, powerful and high-performance applications.

 My goal?
 To build an application used by millions of people.